What is a Debt Management Plan?

 While working with us directly allows you to manage a debt that's owned by Lowell with an affordable payment plan, Lowell Financial don't offer debt management plans like the plans you can get by working with StepChange or similar agencies.

-If you decide that a debt management plan is right for you, your DMP provider will work with Lowell and any other creditors on your behalf to implement the best debt management plan for you.
+If you decide that a debt management plan might be right for you, your DMP provider will work with Lowell and any other creditors on your behalf to implement the best debt management plan for you.

 If you're already working with Lowell and you're struggling to make payments, get in touch to talk to us about it.
 We know there are often many reasons why a payment might get missed, so it's always best to let us know what's going on.
-Whatever your situation is, we'll make sure you have the time and space you need while things are tough.
-We'll make sure you have the help and support you need, and work together to figure out the best way forward for you.
+Whatever your situation is, we'll make sure you have the time and space you need to work out the best way forward.
+We'll make sure you have the help and support you need, and work together to figure out a debt repayment plan that is affordable for you.

 If you decide to work with a DMP provider and you would like them to manage your debt on your behalf, you don't have to worry about organising it.
 They'll contact us to agree an affordable plan and we'll continue to work with them while your DMP is in place.